-Something that’s been well noted from League of Legends guides on how to climb ranks from Iron all the way up to Diamond is to take a break when you get tilted.
-If you take a loss, put down the Switch, think about why you lost, and try to come back when your head has cleared a bit.
+Something that’s been well noted from League of Legends guides on how to climb ranks is to take a break when you get tilted.
+If you lose, put down the Switch, think about why, and try to come back with a clear head.

-If you continue to try and play while you’re titled, you’re just going to continue donating GSP to someone else’s climb to Elite Smash.
-When you play with a clear head, you’re able to make good decisions in game and are less likely to go for risky plays that could cost you matches.
+If you continue to try and play while you’re titled, you’re just going to continue donating GSP to someone else.
+When you play with a clear head, you’re able to make good decisions in-game and are less likely to go for risky plays that could cost you matches.

 The Rematch Button is Your Best Friend, or Your Worst Enemy

-When you finish a match of Super Smash Bros.
-Ultimate, you’re given the option to continue playing against the same opponent.
-You can do this indefinitely, unlike other fighting games which tend to limit you to two wins out of three, like in Street Fighter V, to attempt to simulate tournament sets.
+When you finish a match of Ultimate, you’re given the option to continue playing against the same opponent.
+You can do this indefinitely, unlike other fighting games which tend to limit you to two wins out of three.

-This means that if you find a player who you’re fairly confident you can defeat, you should play against that same player for as long as possible, always hitting the rematch button.
+This means that if you find a player who you’re fairly confident you can defeat, you should play against that same player for as long as possible.

 If you run into a player you feel you have no chance against, it’s best to just decline the rematch and head right back into the queue.
-Of course, given Smash Ultimate’s sometimes subpar matchmaking, you could run right back into them as you both entered the queue at the same moment, but it’s better to roll the dice than guarantee a loss.
+Of course, given Smash Ultimate’s sometimes subpar matchmaking, you could run right back into them as you both entered the queue at the same moment.
+It’s better to roll the dice than guarantee a loss.